Let’s begin with a pop quiz today!

 Here they’re prompted to fill out various details, like name, contact information, company name, and so on.

-Once done, they’ll click on a Submit button and that will send all their information to you.
+Once done, they’ll click on Submit button and all their information will be sent to you.

 Under “About” you’ll notice an “Overview” button.
 When you click it you’ll find a “Product description” section.